Coupled-cluster calculations of neutrinoless double-beta decay in $^{48}$Ca

 {\it Two-neutrino double-beta decay of $^{48}$Ca.--- } The $2\nu\beta\beta$ decay of $^{48}$Ca was accurately predicted by \textcite{caurier1990} before its observation~\cite{balysh1996,brudanin2000,arnold2016}.
 Subsequent authors studied this decay further~\cite{horoi2007b,raduta2011,horoi2013}, and evaluations can be found in Refs.~\cite{barabash2015,barabash2019}.
 We compute the matrix element for the $2\nu\beta\beta$ decay of $^{48}$Ca with the 1.8/2.0 (EM) interaction and the Lanczos continued fraction method.
-We employ a spherical $^{48}$Ca natural-orbital basis and converge our results with respect to $N_{\rm max}$ and the number of $3p$--$3h$ configurations included in the wave functions of $^{48}$Ca, $^{48}$Ti, and $^{48}$Sc.
+We employ a spherical $^{48}$Ca natural-orbital basis and converge our results with respect to $N_{\rm max}$ and the number of $3p$--$3h$ configurations included in the wave functions of $^{48}$Ca, $^{48}$Ti, and the intermediate nucleus $^{48}$Sc.
 The results are also converged with respect to the number of Lanczos iterations used in the continued fraction~(\ref{M2vbb_lanczos}).
+We note that the $2\nu\beta\beta$ calculations can only be performed in the spherical scheme since we sum over intermediate states with definite spin.